0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 ### How long does it take to retrieve stakes from a node service

-If a node is using delegated stakes, the delegator has to reach out to the node operator using the tokens to ask for release, if they wish to retrieve them.
-Same locking mechanisms and pending times apply to tokens that come from delegated stakes.
-Delegated MPC tokens that are not associated to a contract or locked to a service can be retrieved without any pending period.

 For in depth explanation of all states of MPC tokens in the accounts see [MPC Token Model](../pbc-fundamentals/mpc-token-model-and-account-elements.md).

-MPC tokens need to unstaked  and free from vesting schedule to be [transferable](../pbc-fundamentals/mpc-token-model-and-account-elements.md#transferable).
+MPC tokens need to be unstaked  and free from vesting schedule to be [transferable](../pbc-fundamentals/mpc-token-model-and-account-elements.md#transferable).
 You can always calculate how many MPC tokens you can transfer with the formula: $MPC_{transferable} = MPC_{free} - MPC_{staked}$

 If tokens are associated to a contract, and you want to transfer the tokens, you should sum the